KuleshovES/KuleshovES/README.md

 ### QA Auto
 Now I'm actively studying test automation.
 I take courses in Java and study materials on the Internet.
 I am interested in this area and I want to grow in it.
 To show my knowledge, I made a test project - automating some actions on the site trello.com.
 #### TestProject
-Here [myPortfolio](https://github.com/KuleshovES/myPortfolio_Selenide) you can find my test project on Selenide+TestNG.
+My example test [portfolio with Selenide+TestNG](https://github.com/KuleshovES/myPortfolio_Selenide).
+This is a project that I am working on and will improve

-Here [myPortfolio](https://github.com/KuleshovES/myPortfolio_Selenium) you can find my test project on Selenium+TestNG.
+Here you can find my first test project on [Selenium+TestNG](https://github.com/KuleshovES/myPortfolio_Selenium).
 ## Contacts
 [LinkedIn](https://www.linkedin.com/in/es-kuleshov/)